 July 06, 2021

 Hey there!
 It’s Kira and I am back today with a fun home decor project using some of my favorite cardstock and scrapbook papers from Cardstock Warehouse papers.
 Let's get started!

 I love decorating my fireplace throughout the year, but my summer decorations are definitely lacking.
 I wanted to dress it up a bit and thought paper flowers are the perfect way to accomplish the look I was going for!

 I started with a color palette I found on Pinterest.
 It had lots of reds, oranges and pinks with a touch of deep purple.
 Once I had a direction to go in, I chose all of my Cardstock Warehouse colors.
-The fun thing about this project is there is really no wrong colors to choose, but I loved having a wide variety for my flowers, so I picked nine colors to complete my project.
+The fun thing about this project is there really are no wrong colors to choose, but I loved having a wide variety for my flowers, so I picked nine colors to complete my project.
 There are a ton of different cardstock and scrapbooking papers to choose from here at Cardstock Warehouse so you could come up with your own unique combinations to get the look you want pretty easily!

 The next thing I did was draw out my cut file.
 I had a general idea of the look I was going for, so I sketched everything out in Procreate.
 You can grab this cut file for free here!